 Christel House International College & Careers Root Cause Analysis: Self-Sufficient vs Insufficient Employment for Graduates

-However, Despite the successes of many graduates, Christel House recognized the need to better understand the challenges some graduates were facing.
-Why were certain students struggling to achieve their post-secondary and career goals?
-This led Christel House to explore how they could further close the gap between graduation and long-term success for all students.
+But what about those remaining graduates who aren’t achieving their goals?
+This led Christel House to explore how we can further close the gap between graduation and long-term success for all students.

-Why do some graduates thrive in the workforce while others struggle with insufficient employment?
+Why do some graduates thrive in the workforce while others struggle to find high-quality employment?

 To find out, Christel House conducted an in-depth Root Cause Analysis.
 In 2020, CHI worked with global College & Careers (C&C) staff to research the root causes of graduate success or underperformance.
 The study aimed to uncover the reasons behind long-term insufficient employment among graduates and offer insights into how the organization can further bridge the gap between graduation and upward mobility.